ndgigliotti/data-science-toolkit/README.md

 # Future Work

-I plan to develop subsets of the tools into specialized packages which are geared towards general public use.
+I plan to develop subsets of the tools into specialized packages which are geared toward public use.